expectedparrot/edsl/docs/starter_tutorial.rst

 To run the examples below you first need to install the EDSL library and choose how you want to access language models.

+*Note:* If you are using EDSL in Colab, please see the `Colab setup <https://docs.expectedparrot.com/en/latest/colab_setup.html>`_ page for additional instructions.

 Install EDSL
 ^^^^^^^^^^^^